explainers-by-googlers/cross-origin-storage/README.md

 #### Retrieving files

-1. Request a sequence of `FileSystemFileHandle` objects for the files, specifying the files' hashes.
+1. Request a `FileSystemFileHandle` object for the file, specifying the file's hash.
-1. Check if each resource exists in COS and make sure it can be shared without causing privacy issues.
+1. Check if the resource exists in COS and make sure it can be shared without causing privacy issues.
-1. Retrieve the sequence of `FileSystemFileHandle` objects after the user agent has granted access.
+1. Retrieve the `FileSystemFileHandle` object after the user agent has granted access.

 > [!NOTE]
 > A `NotFoundError` `DOMException` does not necessarily mean the file is absent from COS.
 User agents may suppress availability of a file for privacy reasons (see [Availability gating](#availability-gating)).
 Callers should handle `NotFoundError` by falling back to a network fetch, regardless of the cause.